aerinng/collab/README.md

 13 | Notifications: Unable to navigate users to intended page after clicking on notification | Work In Progress! | :negative_squared_cross_mark:
 14 | Preference Page: Unable to add into array via multiple selection of items with the first click, requires a second click | Since useState hook is not async, tried useEffect hook to re-render after change in array and it didn't work.
 Hence, changed to single selection instead of multiple selection in order to create a MVP first.
 Will be incorporating this fix into milestone 3. | :negative_squared_cross_mark:

+## Usability Testing
+Coming to you on 27 July!

 ## Security Features
 1) Authentication: Only registered users in Collab can gain access to the application
 2) Authorisation: Only registered users in Collab's database will be able to login successfully